Frank-LIU-520/ape-MPNN/README.md

 3 run the code, python DeepMoleNet.py

+Please go to the DeepMoleNet homepage, register, and download the code before usage. http://106.15.196.160:5659/

-Please contact njuziteng@hotmail.com if you have any questions.
+Contact njuziteng@hotmail.com if you have any questions.